Whitecliffs Branch historical site: Homebush Station

 Many of the Homebush Station buildings were erected during the 1870s; the property is located at 2142 Homebush Road.
 The homestead itself was built between 1904 and 1909.
 It was donated by the Slattery Family estate and restored to its 1947 appearance, with help from Jack Blair and Brian Marsh.

 NZR M Wagon

 The NZR M type Wagon (No. M141) was built in 1900 at the Hillside Workshops in Dunedin.
 It was decommissioned in October 1970 and then used at the Islington New Zealand Electricity Department (NZED) substation yard to transport electricity department poles and equipment.
 The wagon was purchased by Matthew Williams in 1992 from Transpower after the siding was removed from the substation.

 The wagon originally had an Australian hard wood deck, but was replaced with pinus during restoration.
 Restoration of the wagon was completed by Matthew Williams.

 Other features

-Two other features included in the memorial site are:
+Two other features included in the historical site are: